Cao Shuang: Life

+It is unknown when Cao Shuang was born.
+When young, he was considered prudent and steady among the Cao clansmen.
+When Cao Rui was still his father's heir, he favored Cao Shuang greatly.
+After ascending the throne in June 226, Cao Rui bestowed upon Shuang several titles of increasing seniority and prestige over his reign.
+When Shuang's father Cao Zhen died in 231, Shuang inherited his father's peerage and marquisate as the Marquis of Shaoling (邵陵侯).

 Around 239, when the Wei emperor Cao Rui became critically ill, he resolved to pass the throne to his adopted son, Cao Fang.
-He initially wanted to entrust Cao Fang to his uncle Cao Yu, to serve as the lead regent, along with Xiahou Xian (夏侯獻), Cao Shuang, Cao Zhao (曹肇) and Qin Lang.
+He initially wanted to entrust Cao Fang to his uncle Cao Yu, to serve as the lead regent, along with Xiahou Xian (夏侯獻), Cao Shuang, Cao Zhao (曹肇; son of Cao Xiu) and Qin Lang.
 However, his trusted officials Liu Fang (劉放) and Sun Zi (孫資), who were unfriendly with Xiahou Xian and Cao Zhao, became apprehensive upon hearing that Cao Rui wanted to appoint them as regents.
 They managed to persuade the dying emperor to appoint Cao Shuang (with whom they were friendly) and Sima Yi (who was then with his troops at Ji County (汲縣; in present-day Xinxiang, Henan) as the regents instead.
 Cao Yu, Cao Zhao and Qin Lang were excluded from the regency.
 As a result, Cao Shuang came to power in the final days of Cao Rui's reign.
 However, Cao Shuang was clearly inadequate for the important task assigned to him.
 When Cao Rui asked if he was competent enough, Cao Shuang was so nervous that he was unable to speak, so Liu Fang stepped on his foot and whispered into his ear, urging him to say: "I will serve the dynasty to my death."